thomasjo/atom-latex/README.md

 Many of the build settings in the settings page of the `latex` package can be overridden on a per file basis.
 One way to override specific build settings is to use "magic" TeX comments in the form of `% !TEX <name> = <value>`.
-Another way to override build settings is to use a [YAML] formatted file with the same name as your root LaTeX file, but with an extension of `.yaml`.
+Another way is to use a [YAML] formatted file with the same name as your root LaTeX file, but with an extension of `.yaml`.
 The settings and values that can overridden via either method are listed in the table below.
 If multiple setting names are listed then the first is preferred and following names are available for compatibility.
 More details can found at [Overridding Build Settings].

 | Name                                    | Value                                          | Use                                                                                       |
 |:----------------------------------------|:-----------------------------------------------|:------------------------------------------------------------------------------------------|